Are you a cheese lover? Me too! Here are 25 Interesting Facts about Cheese that you probably didn’t know before reading this!

 There is no exact date of the invention of cheese, but the oldest findings date back some 7200 years to pottery in Croatia with evidence of cheesemaking.
 The oldest cheese ever found is 3200 years old, and it was found in the Saqqara necropolis.

 It’s highly addictive

 There are many studies that confirm that cheese is highly addictive, and it has some similarities to the effects of drugs.
-Cheese contains a chemical which can trigger the opioid receptors in the human brain.
+Cheese contains a chemical that can trigger opioid receptors in the human brain.